- Why NC

 Wednesday, December 18 (December 4 for documentation)

-Visit our Available Sites & Location Data page under Advanced Search to search North Carolina’s current inventory of Certified Sites.
+Visit our Available Sites & Location Data page under More Filters to search North Carolina’s current inventory of Certified Sites.

-Frequently Asked Questions about the Certified Sites Program can be found on the North Carolina Department of Commerce’s Website.
+Frequently Asked Questions about the Certified Sites Program can be found by contacting the Certified Sites Program Coordinator.

 For more information about the Certified Sites Program, contact: